Duress Alarm Systems for Hospitals: Architectures Compared

 A duress alarm is a staff-initiated, silent alert that sends the wearer's identity and location to a response team the moment they press a button.
 It's different from three systems it gets confused with:

-This article focuses on the architecture underneath the alarm: the network path, the location method, the failure mode.
 The healthcare duress alerting overview covers the full category.
-Here, the focus is on what separates a system that works on demo day from one that works at 2 a.m. on a holiday weekend.
+This article focuses on the architecture underneath: what separates a system that works on demo day from one that works at 2 a.m. on a holiday weekend.

 Four Duress Alarm Architectures Compared